 X-Ray Technician Salary & Pay in California – Let’s Explore the Facts & What’s Changed in Recent Years

 We hear a lot of varying figures from websites about X-Ray Technician salary and pay each year.
 Because of this, we’d like to address some factors that can affect Limited Scope X-Ray Tech starting salaries.
-According to the payscale.com, the median X-Ray Technician Salary is $43,521 per year.
+For the most recent X-Ray Technician salary, check with the Bureau of Labor Statistics.
 However, experts in the radiology industry know that these numbers can fluctuate.

 Because of this, we thought we’d put together an informative guide and background to the ins and outs of an X-Ray Technician Salary.
 Furthermore, we find that many prospective x-ray techs may be interested in where salary may be headed in the upcoming years.